 - A. Sentencing Adjournments.
-Any request for an adjournment of a sentencing should be made as early as possible, and no later than 72 hours before the sentencing proceeding, in accordance with Paragraph 2(D) above. - B. Sentencing Submissions.
-Unless prior permission has been granted, sentencing memoranda are limited to 25 pages.
+Any request for an adjournment of a sentencing should be made as early as possible, and no later than 72 hours before the sentencing proceeding, in accordance with Paragraph 3(D) above. - B. Sentencing Submissions.
+Unless prior permission has been granted, sentencing memoranda are limited to twenty-five pages.
 Unless otherwise ordered by the Court, a defendant's sentencing submission shall be filed and served two weeks in advance of the date set for sentencing.
 The Government's sentencing submission shall be filed and served one week in advance of the date set for sentencing.
-If a party does not intend to file a substantive sentencing submission, the party shall file and serve a letter to that effect.

-- C. ECF Filing.
+If a party does not intend to file a substantive sentencing submission, the party shall file and serve a letter to that effect. - C. ECF Filing.
 Except for submissions to be filed under seal or in redacted form, every document in a sentencing submission, including letters, must be filed on ECF.
 Letters should be grouped and filed together as attachments to a single document marked SENTENCING SUBMISSION with the caption and docket number clearly indicated.
 The defendant is responsible for filing all letters submitted on behalf of the defendant, including those from friends and relatives.
-The Government is responsible for filing all letters from victims. - D. No Courtesy Copies.
-Parties need not submit courtesy hard copies of sentencing submissions.
+The Government is responsible for filing all letters from victims.